DappDevs/presentations/content/ethereum-technical.md

 parameters, recording each instruction and how much gas it uses.

-If the function contains another function call, this cycle repeats and the call will forward to the appropiate contract's function and additional gas will be used.
+If the function contains another function call, this cycle repeats and the call will forward to the appropriate contract's function and additional gas will be used.
-When the call completes, the total gas usage is recorded, multipled by the gas price, and the resulting fee is debited from the sender and credited to the miner.
+When the call completes, the total gas usage is recorded, multiplied by the gas price, and the resulting fee is debited from the sender and credited to the miner.

 That processed transaction is then committed to the ledger (including a hash of the corresponding